 Applicants who provide the appropriate identification will be able to use their library card immediately.

 If you use our online application form, you will be issued a temporary library card number, which will expire in three weeks.
-You will be able to use this temporary card number to download ebooks, audiobooks, and music, access our online databases, and place holds on Library materials.
-To receive a permanent card, and checkout library material, you must activate your card by visiting one of our 41 locations, where you will be asked to verify your identity.
+You can use this temporary card number to download ebooks, audiobooks, and music, access our online databases, and place holds on Library materials.
+To receive a permanent card, and check out library material, you must activate your card by visiting one of our 41 locations, where you will be asked to verify your identity.